 - Member Since2009

 Patrice’s ability to excel within the wheelchair rugby has enabled him to realize his dreams of competing at the highest level.
 In 2012, he was invited to join the national wheelchair rugby team and represent Canada at the Paralympic Summer Games, where he won a silver medal.
-Patrice would later go on to capture gold at the Toronto 2015 Parapan American Games and compete at a second Paralympic Summer Games in 2016.
+Patrice would later go on to capture gold at the Toronto 2015 Parapan American Games and recently competed in his third Paralympic Summer Games in 2021.

-Off the court, Patrice is very active in giving back to the community.
-He often visits public schools and rehabilitation centers, in order to speak about his life experiences, in an effort to motivate people to be active, as well as to act as an advocate for athletes with a disability.
+Off the court, Patrice is the Chair of the Domestic Programs Committee for WRC, Chair of the National Championships Organizing Committee, in addition to coaching the Ottawa Stingers.
+Patrice is very active in giving back to the community.
+He often visits public schools and rehabilitation centers to speak about his life experiences to motivate people to be active, as well as advocating for athletes with a disability.

 - Silver medalist at the 2019 Lima Parapan Am Games